-- 23.19.
+- 24.19.
 Victims will always be taken seriously, reassured, supported and kept safe.
 Victims will never be made to feel like they are causing a problem or made to feel ashamed.
 The basic principles for recording the report remain the same and staff will remember to not promise confidentiality at the initial stage and will record the disclosure using the normal Academy processes ensuring that the facts are recorded as the child presents them -not the opinion of the note taker.
-If a friend of a victim makes a report or a member of staff overhears a conversation, staff will take action.
+If a friend of a victim makes a report or a member of staff overhears a conversation, staff will act.
 They will never assume that someone else will deal with it.
 However, staff will consider why the victim has not chosen to make a report themselves and the discussion will be handled sensitively and with the help of the LA and SC where necessary.
-If staff are in any doubt, they should speak to the DSL. - 23.20.
-Where an alleged incident took place away from the Academy or online, but involved pupils from the Academy.
-The Academy's duty to safeguard pupils remains the same. - 23.21.
+If staff are in any doubt, they should speak to the DSL, who will make a decision based on all available guidance including from the NPCC when to call the police materials. - 24.20.
+Where an alleged incident took place away from the Academy or online but involved pupils from the Academy.
+The Academy's duty to safeguard pupils remains the same. - 24.21.
 Anonymity There are legal requirements for anonymity where a case is progressing through the criminal justice system.
 The Academy will do all it can to protect the anonymity of the children involved in any report of sexual violence or sexual harassment.
-It will consider carefully, based on the nature of the report, which staff will be informed and what support will be in place for the children involved. - 23.22.
+It will consider carefully, based on the nature of the report, which staff will be informed and what support will be in place for the children involved.

+24.22.
 When deciding on the steps to take, the Academy will consider the role of social media in potentially exposing victims' identities and facilitating the spread of rumours.